Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Evaluation Report Sources

+Annotations were performed by 16 individual volunteers with backgrounds in AI research, with manual spot checks for consistency.
+We assessed inter-annotator agreement on a subset of independently double-annotated data, with annotator pairs varying across items.
+We use Krippendorff’s $\alpha$ with ordinal weighting, which supports ordinal labels and varying annotator sets.
+For the release-time reports, a random sample of 20 models were double-annotated across seven categories (140 items total), with Krippendorff’s $\alpha = 0.75$.
+For the post-release reports, 250 items were randomly sampled without replacement for double annotation, with Krippendorff’s $\alpha = 0.83$.

+More granularly, the 390 (140 release-time, 250 post-release) paired item-category judgments show 333/390 (85.4\%) exact agreement, 375/390 (96.2\%) agreement within one point, 15/390 (3.8\%) differing by more than one point, and 2/390 (0.5\%) at the maximum three-point gap.
+A sensitivity analysis incorporating annotator-level random effects is reported in App.~\ref{app:stats_modelling.results}.

-\subsection{Evaluation Report Sources}
+\section{Evaluation Report Sources}

 \textbf{Deduplication.} We consolidated results from the same evaluation into single data points where possible.
 For example, a webpage, paper, and leaderboard presenting the same set of experiments would be merged into one instance.
+When a report explicitly references prior documentation (e.g., ``we use exactly the data from X''), we merge the items and score on the union of reported information across sources.
 We note that underspecified reporting may prevent us from identifying duplicates, potentially inflating evaluation counts.

 \textbf{Models.} We considered incrementally versioned models (e.g., \texttt{claude-3} vs. \texttt{claude-3.5}) as separate, independently annotated releases if they had their own release materials (web pages, technical reports, etc).
 When multiple models from the same family were released simultaneously (e.g., \texttt{llama-3} 8B, 70B, 405B), we treated them as a single release.
 We aggregated all materials released at a model's launch into a single source, with the metadata's `url' field containing multiple URLs when applicable.